oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

-  - if valid_relationship_types is defined in the capability type, each element in this list MUST either be in that list or derived from an element in that list; if valid_source_types is not defined in the capability type then no restrictions are applied.
+  - if valid_relationship_types is defined in the capability type, each element in this list MUST either be in that list or derived from an element in that list; if valid_relationship_types is not defined in the capability type then no restrictions are applied.

 The following single-line grammar may be used when only the capability